jfvilas/react-file-manager/frontend/README.md

 - **Grid & List View**: Switch between grid and list views to browse files in your preferred layout.
 - **Search**: the navigation pane includes a search feature for filtering files on current directory.
+- **Filters**: you can add category filter to your file lists.
 - **Status bar**: RFM has an optional status bar where info about current folder and current selection items is shown.
 - **View options**: The file manager includes view options like classical desktop file managers.
 - **Navigation**: Use the breadcrumb trail and sidebar navigation pane for quick directory traversal.
+- **Spaces**: Yo can add your own 'data spaces', so not only file data can be shown.
+You can convert your RFM into a full object manager with items having its own properties and actions.
 - **Toolbar & Context Menu**: Access all common actions (upload, download, delete, copy, move, rename, etc.) via the toolbar or right-click for the same options in the context menu.
 - **Context cutomization**: Add your specific *icons* and *actions* for your unique object types.
 They